Average pool size explained by type of pool

 2. Price

-On the higher end of the scale, we have fiberglass pools which are the most expensive options.
+On the higher end of the scale, we have fiberglass pools, the most expensive options.
 Fortunately, these pools are easier to maintain than the other options, and the installation can take as little as a week.

 The long-term cost of your pool should be at the forefront of your mind because you could end up surprised by how much your pool will cost to keep in good condition.
 Other costs will come from powering the pool pump to handle thousands of gallons of water.